-One acre of land can produce 20,000
+One acre of land can produce 20,000 pounds of potatoes.

 One acre of land can produce 165 pounds of beef.

 It takes 1 pound of grain to make 1 pound of bread.

 It takes 20 pounds of grain to make 1 pound of beef.